Bachelor of Health Science ‑ EMS Management

 - Your resume, demonstrating 2 years FTE professional experience as an Advanced Care Paramedic (and/or Critical Care Paramedic).

-Applicants must also meet Dalhousie University's undergraduate admisson requirements.
+NOTE: Applicants must also meet Dalhousie University's undergraduate admisson requirements.

 To prepare your application, see the application information for all streams within the post-diploma: link to post diploma admissions.